brown-mida/elvo/README.md

 ```
 pip3 install -r requirements.txt
-python3 untitled.py
+python3 main.py
 ```

-The Jupyter notebook contains some code which shows a slice of a scan on the browser.
+The Jupyter notebooks contains some code for generating images of the data which can be interactively run in the browser.

+Type in `jupyter notebook` into the console to start the notebook.

 ## TODO

-* Connect the data labels to the images
-* Build and run a simple ConvNet on the data
+* Write test cases focused on ensuring that all preprocessing steps are completed
+* Write initial test cases to ensure that models are training correctly
-* Write better instructions for how to use the code
+* Write better instructions for how to get started with the code
-* Make sure that the code runs on Python 2
+* Create a contribution guide
 * Make sure that the data is anonymized.